messica/pmpro-email-templates/readme.txt

 1. The Email Templates admin page: Select the template to edit.
 Includes a list of template tags to include in your message body.

 == Changelog ==
+= .6.2. =
+* BUG: Now ignoring emails if $email->template is not included in the default array of templates.

 = .6.1 =
 * BUG: Fixed bug when choosing header or footer from the email templates dashboard page.